orchestral/docs/2.1/contributing.md

 The pull request process differs for new features and bugs.
 Before sending a pull request for a new feature, you should first create an issue with `[Proposal]` in the title.
 The proposal should describe the new feature, as well as implementation ideas.
 The proposal will then be reviewed and either approved or denied.
 Once a proposal is approved, a pull request may be created implementing the new feature.
 Pull requests which do not follow this guideline will be closed immediately.

+### Pull requests for bugfixes

 Pull requests for bugs may be sent without creating any proposal issue.
 If you believe that you know of a solution for a bug that has been filed on Github, please leave a comment detailing your proposed fix.

+### Unit test

+A pull request or bugfixes **should** include relevant test cases to ensure that Orchestra Platform work as expected and avoid regression bug is produced in the future.

 ## Feature Requests {#feature-requests}